testit-tms/adapters-js/docs/08_sync_storage_and_playwright_fixes.md

   - `testit-adapter-mocha`
   - `testit-adapter-cypress`

-## 6) Operational notes for future maintenance
+## 7) Operational notes for future maintenance

 - Keep Sync Storage optional at runtime via env override, even if enabled by default.
-- If Sync Storage binary release version changes, update it in `SyncStorageRunner.VERSION`.
+- If Sync Storage binary release version changes, update `SyncStorageRunner.VERSION` in `syncstorage.runner.ts`.
 - Do not bypass metadata precedence for Playwright namespace/classname.
 - Keep merge-on-update in commons for `namespace`/`classname` to avoid test tree regressions on partial metadata runs.
 - For new adapters, prefer integrating through `BaseStrategy` only (single shared behavior point).